roahmlab/kinova_robust_control/roahm_trajectories/README.md

 1. All time-related variables in the following discussion is in the unit of **SECONDS**.
 2. `start_time`: The **global** time frame that the trajectory will be started.
 Check the concept of [Unix Time](https://en.wikipedia.org/wiki/Unix_time).
 3. `trajectory_duration`: The total duration that the trajectory is defined.
 You have to make sure that the trajectory is mathematically computable on the interval of `[0, trajectory_duration]`.
 For example, regular Bezier curves are defined only on [0,1].
 It returns meaningless values beyond that range.
 4. `duration`: The duration that the trajectory will be played.
-In other words, the robot should stop or switch to the next valid trajectory at `start_time + duration`. `duration` does not have to be equal to `trajectory_duration`.
+In other words, the robot should either stop safeely or switch to the next valid trajectory at `start_time + duration`. `duration` does not have to be equal to `trajectory_duration`.
 For [receding horizon](https://en.wikipedia.org/wiki/Model_predictive_control) trajectories, the duration is always smaller than `trajectory_duration`.
+However, `duration` can never be larger than `trajectory_duration`.
 5. The time that will be input to class `Trajectory` and class `TrajectoryManager` will always be in **global** time frame.

 ### Trajectory Message Rules